nebbii/solitaire-student-version/Readme.md

 the game is
 easy to understand, you will find that programming the game logic can be quite challenging if you don't have a really thorough understanding of the rules.
-There are a lot of Solitaire / Patience games that you can use to get up to speed, both online and offline, for example http://www.patiencespel.nl/patiencespelen/patience.php.
+There are a lot of Solitaire / Patience games that you can use to get up to speed, both online and offline, for example http://www.patiencespel.nl/patiencespelen/patience.php (pick the version where you turn a single stock card, not three stock cards).

 ##### The assignment
 This week will introduce a lot of new concepts to you.
 You will develop as a team, perhaps for the first time.